 The female does not have a pouch, and will give birth to more young than her 8 nipples can accommodate, so not all young survive.
 During gestation an area of soft tissue covered by sparse long hairs will expand around the nipples, the young will stay attached to the nipples for 40 days.
 Hanging on to mum would be of utmost importance during this time.

 After 40 days the young are left in the nest whilst mum forages for food at night.
-The nest is in a tree hollow (or in some cases someone’s wall, due to loss of habitat ) and is lined with leaves and shredded bark.
+The nest is constructed in a tree hollow, lined with leaves and shredded bark.
+Due to loss of habitat Phascogales may also be found nesting in wall cavities.

 Food consists mainly of spiders, centipedes, small vertebrates, and the occasional domestic chook if it is small enough.